Casts - Pediatric

 - Remind your child to wiggle their fingers or toes on the injured arm or leg often.
 This helps reduce swelling and stiffness.

 Water and your child's cast

 - Keep your child's cast completely dry.
 The plaster will start to break down if it gets wet.

-- Use a bag or tape a sheet of plastic to cover your child’s cast when he or she takes a shower or bath or has any other contact with water.
-(Don't let your child take a bath unless he or she can keep the cast out of the water.)
+- Use a bag or tape a sheet of plastic to cover your child's cast when your child takes a shower or bath or has any other contact with water.
+(Don't let your child take a bath unless your child can keep the cast out of the water.)
 Moisture can collect under the cast and cause skin irritation and itching.
 It can make infection more likely if your child had surgery or has a wound under the cast.

 - Try blowing cool air from a hair dryer or fan into the cast to help relieve itching.
 Never stick items under your child's cast to scratch the skin.

 - Don't use oils or lotions near your child's cast.
 If the skin gets red or irritated around the edge of the cast, you may pad the edges with a soft material or use tape to cover them.

 Call your doctor now or seek immediate medical care if: